trantuananhvn93/django_first_app/README.md

 - Admin adds the category and products
 - Browses all the products and categories
 - User can signup and login
-- User can add review for the product
 - Add products in cart
 - User can checkout product
+- User can request a refund